ftrackhq/ftrack-python/doc/managing_jobs.rst

 Managing jobs
 *************

+.. currentmodule:: ftrack_api.session

 Jobs can be used to display feedback to users in the ftrack web interface when performing long running tasks in the API.

-To create a job use the :meth:`Session.create`.
+To create a job use :meth:`Session.create`.

 .. code-block:: python